vykhrovskyi-dev/Aimbot/README.md

     for _, player in ipairs(Players:GetPlayers()) do
         if player == localPlayer then continue end

-        -- Проверка команд (только противники)
-        if teamCheck and player.Team == localPlayer.Team then continue end

         local character = player.Character
         if not character then continue end

         local humanoid = character:FindFirstChild("Humanoid")
         local head = character:FindFirstChild("Head")
+        local rootPart = character:FindFirstChild("HumanoidRootPart")

-        if not (humanoid and head) then continue end if humanoid.Health <= 0 then continue end
+        if not (humanoid and head and rootPart) then continue end if humanoid.Health <= 0 then continue end if teamCheck and player.Team == localPlayer.Team then continue end

-        -- Проверка видимости цели
-        local screenPoint, onScreen = camera:WorldToViewportPoint(head.Position)
-        if not onScreen then continue end

         local pointOnRay = cameraPosition + lookVector * (head.Position - cameraPosition).Magnitude
         local distance = (head.Position - pointOnRay).Magnitude

-        if distance < shortestDistance and distance <= fov then shortestDistance = distance
+        if distance < shortestDistance then
+            shortestDistance = distance
             closestPlayer = player
         end